-Approach.
+New Approach.

 Academic Programs.
 In coordination with the University Provost, College Deans will review, amend, or revalidate their respective missions.
 They will determine which degree awarding programs (diplomas, certificates, undergraduate, graduate, and doctoral) will develop, review, amend, or revalidate their respective missions.
 All identified academic programs will then develop their program specific Student Learning Outcomes (SLOSs), two of which are directed by our Quality Enhancement Plan (QEP), Learning for Life: Experience Your Future.
 Lastly, they will develop the associated assessment methodology.
-The two prescribed QEP SLOs are for those programs whose curriculum incorporates at least one of four selected high-impact experiential learning activities, the Curriculum Review Council has approved their curriculum, and their program is accepted for QEP transition.
+The two prescribed QEP SLOs are designed for those programs whose curriculum incorporates at least one of three selected high-impact experiential learning activities, their curriculum has been approved by the Curriculum Review Council, and their program has been accepted for QEP transition (see enclosure 2).

 Administrative Units.
 All university Vice Presidents will determine which of their administrative units will review, amend, or revalidate their respective missions.
-Those selected will develop their Service Outcome Measures (SOMs), and their associated assessment methodology.
+Those selected will develop their Service Outcome Measures (SOMs), and their assessment methodology (see enclosure 2).